thoroftroy/Console-Wars/README.md

    ```

 ### Linux
-Generally doing anyhting here is unnessisary as python is installed by default, just check what version you have and ensure it works.
+Generally doing anything here is unnessisary as python is installed by default, just check what version you have and ensure it works.

 If you do need to install it change the dnf to apt or pacman or whatever your package installer is.